-• Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues.
+Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues.

-- Hold qualifications of, or equivalent to, at least RYA Level 2 Powerboat. - Ensure that they have an effective means of communications with the shore and emergency services. - If a radio is carried, ensure that someone on board is competent to use it and knows which channels to use. (see RowSafe 2.3) - Ensure that they are competent to rescue crews from rowing boats in offshore conditions. - Understand the correct technique for recovering a person to a safety boat. - Ensure that their launches are suitable to rescue rowers in the conditions that they are likely to encounter. - Know and understand the sound signals and lights used by other vessels. - Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues.
+- Be competent and hold qualifications of, or equivalent to, at least RYA Level 2 Powerboat or any qualification required by a host club, navigation authority or local byelaws. - Ensure that they have an effective means of communications with the shore and emergency services. - If a radio is carried, ensure that someone on board is competent to use it and knows which channels to use. (see RowSafe 2.3) - Ensure that they are competent to rescue crews from rowing boats in offshore conditions. - Understand the correct technique for recovering a person to a safety boat. - Ensure that their launches are suitable to rescue rowers in the conditions that they are likely to encounter. - Know and understand the sound signals and lights used by other vessels. - Learn about local hazards, local rules of navigation and navigation marks particularly when visiting unfamiliar venues.